sanskrit/raw_etexts/mixed/ebhAratI-sampat/bhAratIyavijnAnam/vedagaNitam/shrIdharAchAryaH/pATIgaNitam_TIkAsanAthIkRtam.md

    The *Triśatikâ*, being more elementary and better suited to the needs of the people in general, attracted more readers and seems to have been comparatively more popular, as is evident from the following facts :

-(1) Whereas there is only one manuscript of the *Pâṭigaṇita* available at present, manuscripts of the *Triśatikâ* are known to exist at several [places in India.](# "Manuscripts of the Triśatikâ exist in the Central Library, Baroda; the Oriental Institute, Baroda; the Sanskrit College Library, Banaras; the Anup Sanskrit Library, Bikaner; the West Punjab University Library, Lahore; the Library of the India Office, London; the British Museum, London; the Lucknow University Library, Lucknow; the Jaina Matha, Moodbidri; the Curator's Office Library, Trivandrum; and the Scindhia Oriental Institute, Ujjain.")
+(1) Whereas there is only one manuscript of the *Pâṭigaṇita* available at present, manuscripts of the *Triśatikâ* are known to exist at several places in India.[^56]

 (2) Whereas we are aware of only one commentary on the *Pâṭigaṇita*, we know of the following five commentaries on the *Triśatikâ*:

+[^56]: "Manuscripts of the Triśatikâ exist in the Central Library, Baroda; the Oriental Institute, Baroda; the Sanskrit College Library, Banaras; the Anup Sanskrit Library, Bikaner; the West Punjab University Library, Lahore; the Library of the India Office, London; the British Museum, London; the Lucknow University Library, Lucknow; the Jaina Matha, Moodbidri; the Curator's Office Library, Trivandrum; and the Scindhia Oriental Institute, Ujjain."

+    (i) A commentary by Śambhûnâtha.[^57]

-    (i) A commentary by [Śambhûnâtha.](# "Mentioned in the Catalogue of Manuscripts from Guzerat.")
+    (ii) A commentary by Vrndâbana Śukla.[^58]

+[^57]: "Mentioned in the Catalogue of Manuscripts from Guzerat."

-    (ii) A commentary by [Vrndâbana Śukla.](# "Mentioned by Dr A. N. Singh.")
+    (iii) A commentary by Vallabha in Telugu.[^59]

+[^58]: "Mentioned by Dr A. N. Singh."

+    (iv) An anonymous commentary in Kannada[^60], p.781, MS. No. 6317.")

-    (iii) A commentary by Vallabha in [Telugu.](# "A palm-leaf manuscript of this commentary occurs in the Jaina Matha, Moodbidri.
+[^59]: "A palm-leaf manuscript of this commentary occurs in the Jaina Matha, Moodbidri.
 See कन्नडप्रान्तीय ताडपत्रीय ग्रन्थसूची, published by the Bhâratiya Jñânapîtha, Kashi, p.
-169, MS. No. 781.")
+169, MS. No. 781."

-    (iv) An anonymous commentary in [Kannada](# "A manuscript of this commentary exists in the Library of the India Office, London.
-See Catalogue of Sanskrit and Prakrit Manuscripts in the Library of the India Office, Oxford (1935), p.781, MS. No. 6317.")
+[^60]: "A manuscript of this commentary exists in the Library of the India Office, London.
+See Catalogue of Sanskrit and Prakrit Manuscripts in the Library of the India Office, Oxford (1935

+    (v) An anonymous commentary in Gujarâtî.[^61]

+It is noteworthy that the last-mentioned three commentaries were written in the regional languages of India.
+This is another evidence of the great popularity of this work.

-    (v) An anonymous commentary in [Gujarâtî.](# "A manuscript of this commentary exists in the Oriental Institute, Baroda, Accession No. 4660.
+[^61]: "A manuscript of this commentary exists in the Oriental Institute, Baroda, Accession No. 4660.
 Some extracts from this manuscript have been quoted by Bhogilal J. Sandesara in his paper, entitled 'Weights, Measures and Coinage of Mediaeval Gujrat .
 See Journal of the Numismatic Society of India , Vol .
 VIII .
 Part II, 1946 , pp .
-138-146 .")
+138-146 ."

-It is noteworthy that the last-mentioned three commentaries were written in the regional languages of India.
-This is another evidence of the great popularity of this work.

 (3) Manuscripts of the *Triśatikâ* that are now available exhibit a remarkable divergence in their texts.